Abby-Smith/qucellmech/README.md

   - ```PROJECT_DIRECTORY/output/geojson```: if running Cellpose, generates GeoJSON files of detection coordinates
   - ```PROJECT_DIRECTORY/output/csv```: Raw CSV files of all features processed by Pycellmech
   - ```PROJECT_DIRECTORY/output/csv_clean```: Clean CSV files containing all scalar-value features from Pycellmech
 - In QuPath, detection objects (cells) that display PyCellmech scalar-value features when clicked.
-You may have to close and reopen the image viewer, but not QuPath itself, in order to see the detections after Qucellmech first runs.
+You may have to close and reopen the image viewer (click DON'T SAVE when you exit the image), in order to see the detections after Qucellmech runs.

 Note: since the full pipeline is computationally expensive (and slow), for slides with many hundreds of cells, it is recommended to run at most 50 images at a time.